equinor/tagreader-python/docs/manual.md

 ### For non-Equinor users

-If you run info SSL verification errors and prefer to not set `verifySSL=False` , you can try the procedure outlined [here](https://incognitjoe.github.io/adding-certs-to-requests.html).
+If you run info SSL verification errors and prefer to not set `verify_ssl=False ` , you can try the procedure outlined [here](https://incognitjoe.github.io/adding-certs-to-requests.html).

 # Importing the module